trinsic-id/v2-sdk/docs/learn/concepts/dids.md

 When verifying a credential, the verifier looks at the DID in the `issuer` field and resolves it to fetch its associated **DID Document**.
 Then, they verify that the `proof` field is cryptographically valid and was generated using one of the keys in the DID Document.
 This process guarantees that the issuer claimed by the credential is indeed the entity that signed the credential and that the credential has not been modified.

 At Trinsic, when a [wallet](https://docs-v2.trinsic.id/learn/concepts/wallets) is created, we generate a cryptographic keypair and securely stores it; this keypair is what will be used to sign credentials issued by the wallet.
-Additionally, Trinsic generates a `did:key` DID, which encodes the public information necessary to verify credentials issued by the wallet; this is the `public_did` field of the wallet object.
+Additionally, Trinsic generates a `did:web` DID, which encodes the public information necessary to verify credentials issued by the wallet; this is the `public_did` field of the wallet object.

 When using this scheme, one must only maintain a list of issuer DIDs which are trusted to issue credentials of a certain type (this might be accomplished by a [Trust Registry](https://docs-v2.trinsic.id/learn/concepts/trust-registries)); the cryptographic guarantees of DIDs and VCs take care of the rest.